-Glasgow Science Centre is proud to work with a number of educational partners to deliver our extensive program of structured learning experiences, carefully aligned with the Curriculum for Excellence and National Qualification Stages.
+At Glasgow Science Centre, we’re proud to work with some great science partners.
+They help us deliver our amazing programme of learning experiences, all carefully aligned with the Curriculum for Excellence and National Qualification Stages.

 Take a look at who these great partners are:

 Glasgow City of Science and Innovation is a pioneering partnership engaging over 100 multi-sector organisations (including academia, government, arts and culture, and business).
 The initiative acts as a science and innovation interface facilitating creative collaborations to drive innovation with impact; whilst building on, and profiling, Glasgow and the West of Scotland's offer as a world-class region of science, innovation, culture and place through a range of inspirational partnership programmes.